 To answer the first question, take a close look at the other information you’ve gathered on this customer and assemble a list of websites that they frequent regularly.

 Professional products are going to be well-received on LinkedIn, entertainment products will find a great home on places like BuzzFeed, and a bootstrapped cologne company can find some interested buyers on AskMen.

 As a B2B company, look at the sample metrics below and see if you can guess which two social networks are filled with Help Scout’s ideal customers.

 This sort of information is incredibly useful for planning advertising strategies, crafting successful guest blog posts and collaborating with other businesses that may have a similar audience.

 Next, you need to brainstorm what search terms are going to be commonly used by each of your customer personas.

-- Help Desk Heidi needs to find a new solution since she is already using something to handle support.
-She’s likely searching for other alternatives and would end up on our shared inbox comparison page.
+Help Desk Heidi needs to find a new solution since she is already using something to handle support.
+She’s likely searching for other alternatives and would end up on our help desk comparison page.